awslabs/aws-sdk-rust/CONTRIBUTING.md

 ## Reporting Bugs/Feature Requests

-We welcome you to use the GitHub issue tracker to report bugs or suggest features.
+We welcome you to use the GitHub issue tracker to report bugs or suggest features to this code repository.

 When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these for bug reports are incredibly useful: